TheRealShitDev/Venom/readme.md

-# 🛡️ Realistic Traffic Simulator (Anti-DDoS Tester)
+# 🛡️ Realistic Traffic Simulator

 This tool is a C#-based traffic simulator designed to help you test your website's anti-DDoS protections and rate-limiting capabilities.
 It sends realistic HTTP GET requests from randomized user-agents to mimic human-like web traffic.